zeeeyang/lexicon_rnn/README.md

  3. Produce potentially interpretable sentiment composition details, such as intensification and negation.
  4. Use filtered embeddings and processed lexicons invovled in our paper.

-The twitter dataset is available by an email request to the first author.
+The twitter dataset is available by sending an email to the first author.
 Our implementation is based on [clab/cnn-v1](https://github.com/clab/cnn-v1).
 #Usage
 Please see README.md in every task directory.